-MU 560 Applied Music 6 cr.
+MU 560 Applied Music

-MU 570 Applied Music 6 cr.
+MU 570 Applied Music

-MU 580 Applied Music 6 cr.
+MU 580 Applied Music

-MU 590 Applied Music 6 cr.
+MU 590 Applied Music

-Total credits 24 hours

-Applied Music MU 560 This course places emphasis on developing repertoire and is designed to develop both artistry and professionalism.
-Students will be prepared for major competitions as well as auditions for professional appointments in the professional and academic arena.
+MU 560 Applied Music This course p laces emphasis on developing repertoire and is designed to develop both artistry and professionalism.
+Students will be prepared for major competitions as well as auditions for professional a ppointments in the professional and academic arena.

-MU 570 A continuatio Applied Music on of MU 560.
-6 cr.
+MU 570 Applied Music cr.
+A continuation of MU 560.

-Applied Music on of MU 570.
-6 cr.
+MU 580 Applied Music cr.
+A continuation of f MU 570.

-MU 590 Applied Music 6 cr.

-A continuation of MU 580.
+MU 590 Applied Music A continuation of of MU 580.